ezhaar/spark-deploy/docs/spark.rst

 Spark is implemented in Scala and it provides API's in ``Scala``, ``python`` and ``java``.

-Scala is high level object oriented language which sits on top of JVM.
+Scala is high level object oriented language which runs on top of JVM.
+In a nutshell Scala is a Java library.

 Spark can run either on a single node in ``local`` mode or in cluster mode using a resource manager such as ``Mesos, Yarn`` and ``Amazon EC2``.
 Spark can also be